Brindha-m/ScreenPlay/README.md

 ####  👉🏻 Commit 3

 1. Create a package named `utils` and add the tmdb api keys and Base urls.

-2. Add 2 Resource states - `Loading, Success and Error`.
+2. Create a sealed Resourcestates - `Loading, Success and Error`.

 -------------------------------------------------------------------------------------------------------------------------

 ####  👉🏻 Commit 4

 1. Create the required model files.
 Use `@Parcelable` for android.